wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 A custom ruleset defines specifics of processing particular client traffic (for example, allows setting up custom attack detection rules or masking sensitive data).
 The Wallarm node relies on the custom ruleset during incoming requests analysis.

 Changes of custom rules do NOT take effect instantly.
-Changes are applied to the request analysis process only after the custom ruleset **building** and **unloading to the filtering node** are finished.
+Changes are applied to the request analysis process only after the custom ruleset **building** and **uploading to the filtering node** are finished.

 ### Custom ruleset building